Xerios/BytecodeVM-Simple/README.md

 ---

-This project is for all the poor souls who're looking for simple scripting solution for Unity.
+This project is for all the poor souls who're looking for a simple scripting solution for Unity.
 Take it as an inspiration.

 Brought to you with ❤ by [UnityList](https://UnityList.com)